 “For my people, there was no space to meet, to communicate or be creative,” he explains.
 “To me, music is the place, where we can meet, dance, and feel safe.
 It brings my people together, builds bridges, frees our minds, and establishes our own mode of communication”.

-Khleif understood, his activities had to cover all aspects of the awakening of Palestinian culture.
-He looked into areas where it was failing and tried to create a solution for it.
-One of these issues was the screening and access to Palestinian films.
-He looked at both sides of the matter.
+Khleif understood that his activities had to cover all aspects of Palestinian culture, looking into areas where it was failing and trying to create appropriate solutions.
+One particular issue was the screening of Palestinian films.
 Palestinian filmmakers needed a place for their films to be screened, and the Palestinian audience needed a space where they could watch these films.
-The answer to this issue was the Haifa Independent Film Festival that Khleif co-founded and is now in its 5th edition.
-Besides it being a platform, the festival became a means to bridge and dismantle the embargo and isolation imposed on them by holding Israeli passports.
-By holding these passports, Palestinians within the occupied territories are prohibited from traveling to many Arabic countries such as Lebanon, Morocco, and Tunis.
-“It was hard in the beginning to establish trust”, Khleif admits “but we explained who we are, that we are Palestinians, we are here within Israel, we exist and we fight every day,” he maintained.
-“With some back and forth, the trust was established.
-Since then we have been screening not only Palestinian films as part of the festival’s program but also films from Arabic neighboring countries.
-Palestinian films from Haifa are now also welcomed to be screened in those Arabic countries.”
+The answer to this was the Haifa Independent Film Festival, a festival that Khleif co-founded and is now in its fifth edition.
+Besides being a platform, the festival became a means to bridge and dismantle the embargo and isolation imposed on them through holding Israeli passports.
+Due to their passports, Palestinians within the occupied territories are prohibited from traveling to many Arabic countries such as Lebanon, Morocco, and Tunisia.